neuefische/wd-flipped-classroom-curriculum/sessions/css-grid/README.md

 ### Which important problem will we solve today?

+Some layouts are hard (if not impossible) to create with the layout methods we already know.
+Grid is another way to create more complex two-dimensional layouts.

 ### Why is the content of today's block that important for the students?

+You need to know the most important layout methods, to decide what method to use when and why.

 ### Pose a question to be answered by the end of the block!

+Why do we need another layout algorithm for the web?

 ---

 ## Activate prior knowledge of students

 ### Which previously learned concepts will be utilized in this session?

+- Some flexbox

 ---